puppetlabs/puppetlabs-mysql/README.md

 #####`package_ensure`

 What to set the package to.
-Can be 'present', 'absent', or '[version]'.
+Can be 'present', 'absent', or 'x.y.z'.

 #####`package_name`